 - 1. Start with Denominator - 2.
 Check Documentation of active injection drug use: - a.
 If Documentation of active injection drug use equals No, do not include in Eligible Population/Denominator.
 Stop processing. - b.
-If Documentation of active injection drug use equals Yes, proceed to check At least one preventive encounter during the performance period as listed in the Denominator. - 3.
-Check At least one preventive encounter during the performance period as listed in the Denominator: - a.
-If At least one preventive encounter during the performance period as listed in the Denominator equals No, proceed to check At least two patient encounters during the performance period as listed in the Denominator. - b.
-If At least two patient encounters during the performance period as listed in the Denominator equals Yes, proceed to check Diagnosis for Chronic Hepatitis C as listed in the Denominator: - 4.
-Check At least two patient encounters during the performance period as listed in the Denominator: - a.
-If At least two patient encounters during the performance period as listed in the Denominator equals No, do not include in Eligible Population/Denominator.
+If Documentation of active injection drug use equals Yes, proceed to check At least one preventive encounter during the performance period as listed in Denominator\. - 3.
+Check At least one preventive encounter during the performance period as listed in Denominator\: - a.
+If At least one preventive encounter during the performance period as listed in Denominator\ equals No, proceed to check At least two patient encounters during the performance period as listed in Denominator\. - b.
+If At least one preventive encounter during the performance period as listed in Denominator\ equals Yes, proceed to check Diagnosis for Chronic Hepatitis C: - 4.
+Check At least two patient encounters during the performance period as listed in Denominator\: - a.
+If At least two patient encounters during the performance period as listed in Denominator\ equals No, do not include in Eligible Population/Denominator.
 Stop processing. - b.
-If At least two patient encounters during the performance period as listed in the Denominator equals Yes, proceed to check Diagnosis for Chronic Hepatitis C as listed in the Denominator. - 5.
-Check Diagnosis for Chronic Hepatitis C as listed in the Denominator: - a.
-If Diagnosis for Chronic Hepatitis C as listed in the Denominator equals Yes, do not include in Eligible Population/Denominator.
+If At least two patient encounters during the performance period as listed in Denominator\ equals Yes, proceed to check Diagnosis for Chronic Hepatitis C. - 5.
+Check Diagnosis for Chronic Hepatitis C: - a.
+If Diagnosis for Chronic Hepatitis C equals Yes, do not include in Eligible Population/Denominator.
 Stop processing. - b.
-If Diagnosis for Chronic Hepatitis C as listed in the Denominator equals No, include in Eligible Population/Denominator. - 6.
-Denominator Population: - a.
-Denominator Population is all Eligible Patients in the Denominator.
+If Diagnosis for Chronic Hepatitis C equals No, include in Eligible Population/Denominator. - 6.
+Denominator Population: - Denominator Population is all Eligible Patients in the Denominator.
 Denominator is represented as Denominator in the Sample Calculation listed at the end of this document.
 Letter d equals 80 patients in the Sample Calculation. - 7.
 Start Numerator - 8.
 Check Patient received screening for HCV infection within the 12-month reporting period: - a.
 If Patient received screening for HCV infection within the 12-month reporting period equals Yes, include in Data Completeness Met and Performance Met. - Data Completeness Met and Performance Met letter is represented in the Data Completeness and Performance Rate in the Sample Calculation listed at the end of this document.
 Letter a equals 50 patients in the Sample Calculation.